Jamie3213/heart_disease_classification/README.md

 it’s completely reasonable get a prediction of say `27,836.89`.
-However, for the same reason that we encoded some of the variables in the data set as characters previously, it makes no sense if our model were to predict a value of `0.768` in response to the question of whether or not a person has heart disease - they either do or they don’t.
+However, for the same reason that we encoded some of the variables in the data set as characters previously, it makes no sense if our model were to predict a value such as `0.768` in response to the question of whether or not a person has heart disease - they either do or they don’t.

 With multiple logistic regression, rather than predicting a `0` or a `1`, we predict the probability that an observation belongs to one of the categories.
-We could use multiple linear regression to model this probability, but this approach suffers from the fact that we could return probabilities that were either less than `0` or greater than `1`, and these probabilities would be essentially meangingless.
+We could use multiple linear regression to model this probability, but this approach suffers from the fact that we could return probabilities that were either less than `0` or greater than `1`, which would be essentially meangingless.
 Multiple logistic regression avoids this problem by constraining all predictions to the interval
 ![\[0,1\]](https://latex.codecogs.com/png.latex?%5B0%2C1%5D "[0,1]"),
 modelling the probaility using the logistic function